biolink/biolink-model/docs/RNAProductIsoform.md

----
-parent: Classes
-title: biolink:RNAProductIsoform
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: RNAProductIsoform
+# Type: RNA product isoform

 Represents a protein that is a specific isoform of the canonical or reference RNA